chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

     "
     ```

+#####  Config Verify
+1. After successful provision, run verify config command:

+    ```bash
+    sudo chef-automate verify -c config.toml
+    ```

+    To know more about config verify you can check [Config Verify Doc page](/automate/ha_verification_check/).

+    Once the verification is succesfully completed, then proceed with deployment, In case of failure please fix the issue and re-run the verify command.

 ##### Steps to deploy

 1. Once the provisioning is successful, **if you have added custom DNS to your configuration file (`fqdn`), make sure to map the load-balancer FQDN from the output of a previous command to your DNS from DNS Provider**.
 After that, continue with the deployment process with the following.